puttsk/cuda-tutorial/tutorial02/README.md

 vector_add <<< 1 , 256 >>> (d_out, d_a, d_b, N);
 ```

 CUDA provides built-in variables for accessing thread information.
-In this exercise, we will use two of them: `threadIdx.x` and `blockIdx.x`.
+In this exercise, we will use two of them: `threadIdx.x` and `blockDim.x`.

 * `threadIdx.x` contains the index of the thread within the block
 * `blockDim.x` contains the size of thread block (number of threads in the thread block).

-For the `vector_add()` configuration, ะhe value of `threadIdx.x` ranges from 0 to 255 and the value of `blockDim.x` is 256.
+For the `vector_add()` configuration, the value of `threadIdx.x` ranges from 0 to 255 and the value of `blockDim.x` is 256.

 ### Parallelizing idea